 1. Drink Green Tea

-Studies have shown consumption of the antioxidants (especially one called catechin) in green tea can help boost the amount of energy your body burns during digestion.
+Studies have shown consumption of antioxidants such as catechins in green tea can help boost the amount of energy your body burns during digestion.
 If you’re in need of inspiration, we have 25 Tasty Ways to Up Your Green Tea Intake.

 2. Eat Omega-3s